Ozone1 True/oep/ozone1Air QualityOzone02

 Food Grants

-The Office of Environmental Programs is providing funding opportunities through the Resilient and Sustainable Agriculture grant, Agri-Food Technology Innovation grant, and the Food System Transformation grant.
+The Office of Environmental Programs is providing funding opportunities through the Food System Transformation grant, Resilient and Sustainable Agriculture grant, and Agri-Food Technology Innovation grant.

-To ensure a resilient food system, the City, through the OEP, invites small business within the City’s food system to submit applications seeking funding to implement projects designed to transform the City’s food system into a more resilient, sustainable, equitable, healthy, and thriving system.
+To ensure a resilient food system, OEP invited small business within the City's food system to submit applications seeking funding to implement projects designed to transform th e City's food system into a more resilient, sustainable, equitable, healthy, and thriving system.

 Creighton Community Foundation (CCF)